blogmywiki/PiLittleRadio/README.md

 -- Change hostname: I used 'PiLittleRadio' to make it easier to find on your local network
 - reboot Pi, sudo shutdown now
 - unplug, replug
-- Looked at your router admin page (e.g. BT Home Hub is http://192.168.1.254/) to see if it had successfully joined wifi, and get its IP address: soemthing like 192.168.1.199
+- Either use the HDMI monitor or `ifconfig` or look at your router admin page (e.g. BT Home Hub is http://192.168.1.254/) to see if it has successfully joined wifi, and get its IP address: this will be something like 192.168.1.199
 - Log in by SSH from Terminal on your laptop: `ssh pi@192.168.1.199` in my case, enter password
 - Hooray!
 You're now logged in to your Pi remotely!